 - 2018-2021 – Fostering Aboriginal sexual well-being by building on strengthens (Funder: ARC Linkage Grant); $211,408

 - 2017-2020– Establishing Digital-Land Rights and Reconnecting Indigenous Communities through Emerging Technologies, (Funder: ARC Linkages Grant); $473,000

-- Graham S, et al. Chronic hepatitis B prevalence in Australian Aboriginal and Torres Strait Islander people before and after implementing a universal vaccination program: a systematic review and meta-analysis.
-Sex Health.
-2019; 16(3):201-211.
+- Graham S, et al. Prevalence of chlamydia, gonorrhoea, syphilis and trichomonas in Aboriginal and Torres Strait Islander Australians: a systematic review & meta-analysis.
+Sex Health.2016.13(2):99-113.

-- Graham S et al. A sexual health quality improvement program (SHIMMER) triples chlamydia and gonorrhoea testing rates among young people attending Aboriginal primary health care services in Australia.
-BMC Infectious Diseases.
+- Graham S et al. A sexual health quality improvement program (SHIMMER) triples chlamydia and gonorrhoea testing rates among young people attending Aboriginal health services in Australia.
+BMC Infec Dis.
 2015.15(1).

 - Graham S, et al. Epidemiology of chlamydia and gonorrhoea among Indigenous and non-Indigenous Australians, 2000-2009.
 MJA.
 2012.
 197(11): 642-646.

 This Research Group doesn't currently have any projects

 For further information about this research, please contact Dr Simon Graham

 Unit / Centre

 MDHS Research library